schooltool-project/schooltool-book/source/report-sheet.rst

    .. image:: images/report-sheet-15.png

-That's it.
+Currently, if you want to add a comment score, you must click on a student name and select **Score** from the pop-up menu.
+This will allow you to enter all the scores for the student, including a full comment field.
+After a comment is entered for a student, you will see a "..." ellipsis in the relevant gradebook cell.

 Repeat for each of the teacher's sections in the term.
 In real life, if this was the end of the first quarter, only the first quarter grades would be entered.

 Printing Report Cards
 ---------------------